Measure and Analyze

 1. On the side toolbar > > Tools tab > Distance.

 2. Click any point on the terrain or on an object to define the start point of the measurement.
 Click to set the second point and then again for each additional segment.
 Right-click to finish.
-If you want too delete the last point drawn, click Delete Last Point The aerial, horizontal, and vertical distance measurements and slope are displayed in the distance measurement panel as well as in the 3D Window.
-Use the switches in the panel to turn on/off the display of any of these measurements in the 3D Window.
+If you want to delete the last point drawn, click Undo .
+By default, the aerial distance is displayed in the distance measurement panel as well as in the 3D Window.
+Use the switches in the Distance Settings

-3. If you want to calculate a terrain profile for the path defined by the line you drew, in the measurement panel, click Terrain Profile .
+3. If you want to calculate a terrain profile for the path defined by the line you drew, in the Distance Measurement panel, click Terrain Profile .
 When calculation is complete, a terrain profile graph is displayed, showing the terrain elevation profile.
+Turn on the information you want indicated on the graph: polyline waypoints, min/max altitude and max slope.

 To measure area on an arbitrary plane or the terrain: